 Q: What do you do to keep your wines and land healthy?

-A: Minimalist approach to the winemaking and sustainable, organic or biodynamic farming of the land.
+A: Sustainable, organic and biodynamic farming of the land.

 Q: How many different grape varieties do you work with?

 A: Pinot Noir, Chardonnay, Pinot Meunier, Zinfandel, Cinsault and Carignan.
 The Pinot and Chardonnay are the twin jewels of Burgundy, and these are our focus.
 The other varietals are from some of the oldest vineyards on the planet, and we enjoy the stewardship of these ancient vines.

 Q: Tell us something curious about your region or area.